 How to Access KOSELUGO

-Resource that provides education to healthcare providers and their offices on the administrative aspects of the KOSELUGO access process, including benefit investigations, prior authorizations, reauthorizations, and Alexion support resources.
+This guide provides a comprehensive overview of the administrative aspects of the KOSELUGO access process including benefits investigations, prior authorizations, reauthorizations, Alexion support resources, and billing and coding information.

 KOSELUGO Common Prior Authorization Criteria